Energy-Consumption Advantage of Quantum Computation: Introduction

 \paragraph*{Key physical insights.} In our analysis of energy consumption, we develop a comprehensive account of the above three types of costs that contribute to energy consumption: the energetic cost, the control cost, and the initialization cost.

 The energetic cost to change the energy of the state of the computer would be hard to evaluate at each step of the algorithm, but to avoid this hardness, our analysis evaluates the sum of the energetic cost of the overall computation rather than each step.
 The hardness arises from the fact that an energetic cost per gate can be both positive and negative depending on the state of the computer; after all, when performing a gate in the algorithm, the same gate may change a low-energy state to a high-energy state and also a high-energy state to a low-energy state.
 Thus, if one wants to know the required energetic cost at each step of the algorithm, the internal state of the computer at the step should also be kept track of, which would be as hard as simulating each step of the algorithm.
-By contrast, in our analysis, instead of focusing on each step, we regard the overall computation as a thermodynamic cycle as described in Fig.~\ref{fig:thermo_diagram}, so we can see that the net energetic cost of all the steps of this cycle sums up to zero due to the energy-conservation law, in both quantum and classical computation.
+By contrast, in our analysis, instead of focusing on each step, we regard the overall computation as a thermodynamic cycle as described in Fig.~\ref{fig:thermo_diagram}.
+As a result, the net energetic cost of all the steps sums up to zero due to the energy-conservation law, in both quantum and classical computation, leading to the total energy consumption of the computation coming solely from heat dissipation due to inefficient control and irreversible erasure.